Child Custody and Parental Religious Differences

 Courts applying the actual or substantial harm standard will restrict a parent’s religious activities only if the other parent provides clear evidence that those religious actions cause substantial or actual harm to the child.
 This standard is used in Maryland and many other states.

 When trying to parse a dispute over religious upbringing, courts may consider oral or written parenting agreements made previously by the couple that address the topic.
 However, if neither party is observing the terms of the agreement, it may be difficult to have it enforced by a judge.
-If parents do choose to craft an agreement about religious upbringing, it is best that they put it in writing, make it very detailed and keep it current … an agreement should be no more than a couple of years old.
+If parents do choose to craft an agreement about religious upbringing, it is best that they put it in writing, make it very detailed and keep it current, an agreement should be no more than a few years old.